sushandjain/mypro/README.md

 # mypro
-this is my first repo.
+this is my first git repo.
 author-sushandjain